-For checking your latest IESCO Bill, you need 14 digits “ Reference No ”.
-So keep it in your diary, mobile or computer from where you can access it easily.
-Following is the step by step procedure of checking and printing a copy of your bill online:
+To check your latest IESCO Bill online, you need fourteen 14 digits “ Reference No ”.
+Keep it in your diary, mobile, or computer from where you can access it easily.
+Following is the step-by-step procedure for checking and printing a copy of your latest IESCO bill online:

 1- Carefully Enter your “Reference No” without any space or gap from the old bill.

-2- To avoid any mistake check “Reference No” again before pressing the blue colour “Generate” button.
+2- To avoid any mistakes check “Reference No” again before pressing the blue colour “Generate” button.

-3- If you have not entered incorrect “Reference No“, then the latest bill will not appear in PDF form.
+3- If you have not entered the correct “Reference No“, then the latest bill will not appear in PDF form.

 4- To get print of your IESCO Duplicate Bill, set your printer and press “ Ctrl + P “.

-JazzCash provides the following three different methods of a utility bill payment;
+JazzCash provides the following three different methods of utility bill payment;

 - Through JazzCash Account